What is Market research?waheed

-Market research is the process of gathering, analyzing and interpreting information about your business’s buyers personas, target audience and their location, what’s trending in your industry, needs of your business’s target market and the industry as a whole.
+Market research is the process of collecting, analyzing, and interpreting information about your business’s buyers’ personas, target audience insights, and their location, what’s trending in your industry, the needs of your business’s target market, and the industry as a whole.

-There are some incentives that encourage you to implement a Market research:
+There are some incentives that encourage you to implement Market research:

 1- determine the feasibility of new business opportunities.

 2- Improve your current business and find some innovative ideas.

 3- launching a new product or entering a new market.

 4- creating successful promotional campaigns.